-Certain Unicode characters are known as Default\Ignorable\Code\Points.
-These include variation selectors and control-like characters used to control joining behavior, bidirectional ordering control, and alternative formats for display (having the General\Category value of Cf).
+Certain Unicode characters are known as Default_Ignorable_Code_Points.
+These include variation selectors and control-like characters used to control joining behavior, bidirectional ordering control, and alternative formats for display (having the General_Category value of Cf).
 The recommendation is to not permit them in identifiers except in special cases, listed below.
 The use of default-ignorable characters in identifiers is problematical because the effects they represent are normally just stylistic or otherwise out of scope for identifiers.
 It is also possible to misapply these characters such that users can create strings that look the same but actually contain different characters, which can create security problems.
 In such environments, identifiers should also be limited to characters that are case-folded and normalized with NFKC.
 For more information, see Section 5.
 Normalization and Case and UTR# 36: Unicode Security Considerations [UTR36].

-For these reasons these characters are normally excluded from Unicode identifiers.
-However, visible distinctions created by certain format characters (particularly the Join Control characters) are necessary and make necessary distinctions in certain languages.
+For the above reasons, default-ignorable characters are normally excluded from Unicode identifiers.
+However, visible distinctions created by certain format characters (particularly the Join_Control characters) are necessary because they make required distinctions in certain languages.
 A blanket exclusion of these characters makes it impossible to create identifiers based on certain words or phrases in those languages.
-Identifier systems that attempt to provide more natural representations of terms in modern, customary use should consider allowing these characters, but limited to particular contexts where they are necessary.
+Identifier systems that attempt to provide more natural representations of terms in modern, customary use should consider allowing these characters, but limit them to particular contexts where they are necessary.